brylevkirill/notes/Deep Learning.md

   > "I do think that there is a need for better theoretical understanding of deep learning.
 But if a method works, it should not be abandoned nor dismissed just because theorists haven’t yet figured out how to explain it.
 The field of machine learning made that mistake in the mid 1990s, largely dismissing neural nets (and sometimes even making fun of it).
 The reasons for this are complicated, but that clearly was a bad collective mistake in that the field was set back by at least a decade.
 By working strictly on methods that you can fully analyze theoretically, you confine yourself to using excessively naive methods.
 Physicists don’t work like that.
 They don’t get to choose the complexity of the systems they study: the physical world is what it is.
 To them, complex systems are more interesting.
 For example, a lot of interesting mathematics and theoretical physics methods were developed in the context of studying spin glasses and other “disordered” systems.
 Physicists couldn’t simply choose to not study these systems because they were too complicated.
 On our engineering-oriented field, in which the systems we study are artifact of our own creation, we can be tempted to simplify those creations in order to analyze them more easily.
 But if we over-simplify them in the process in such a way that they no longer work, we have thrown the baby with the bath water."

   Yann LeCun:
   > "I don’t think there is a choice to make between performance and theory.
 If there is performance, there will be theory to explain it.
 Also, what kind of theory are we talking about?
 Is it a generalization bound?
 Convnets have a finite VC dimension, hence they are consistent and admit the classical VC bounds.
 What more do you want?
 Do you want a tighter bound, like what you get for SVMs?
 No theoretical bound that I know of is tight enough to be useful in practice.
 So I really don’t understand the point.
 Sure, generic VC bounds are atrociously non tight, but non-generic bounds (like for SVMs) are only slightly less atrociously non tight.
+No one uses generalization bounds to do model selection.
+Everyone in their right mind use (cross)validation.
 If what you desire are convergence proofs (or guarantees), that’s a little more complicated.
 The loss function of multi-layer nets is non-convex, so the easy proofs that assume convexity are out the window.
 But we all know that in practice, a convnet will almost always converge to the same level of performance, regardless of the starting point (if the initialization is done properly).
 There is theoretical evidence that there are lots and lots of equivalent local minima and a very small number of “bad” local minima.
 Hence convergence is rarely a problem."

   Yoshua Bengio:
   > "In case of local minima in a very high dimensional space (the space of parameters), all the directions should go up in all dimensions.
 If there is somehow a randomness in how all the functions are constructed and if the direction are independently chosen, it is exponentially unlikely that all directions go up except near the bottom of the landscape ie., near the global minima.
 The intuition is that when there is a minima that’s close to the global minima, all directions go up and it’s not possible to go further down.
 Hence, the local minima exists but are very close to global minima in terms of objective functions.
 Theoretical results from statistical physics and matrix theory suggests that for some families of functions that are fairly large, there is a concentration of probability between the index of the critical points and the objective function.
 Index is the fraction of directions that are going down.
 When index = 0, it is a local minimum and when index = 1, it is a local maximum.
 If index is something in between, then it is a saddle point.
 So, local minima is a special case of saddle point when index = 0.
 For a particular training objective, most of the critical points are saddle points with a particular index.
 Empirical results verify that indeed there is a tight relation between index and the objective function.
 It’s only an empirical validation and there is no proof that the results apply to optimization of neural networks.
 There is some evidence that the behaviour observed corresponds to what the theory suggests.
 In practice, it is observed that stochastic gradient descent will almost always escape from surfaces other than local minima."